sdv-dev/SDV/docs/user_guides/single_table/ctgan.rst

 Load the model and generate new data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The file you just generated can be send over to the system where the synthetic data will be generated.
+The file you just generated can be sent over to the system where the synthetic data will be generated.
 Once it is there, you can load it using the ``CTGAN.load`` method, and then you are ready to sample new data from the loaded instance: